AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 **Required:** No\
 **Default Value: `alpha.konductor.adobedc.net`**

 The domain that will be used to interact with Adobe Services.
-This is only used if you have a CNAME that proxies requests to Adobe's edge infrastructure.
+This is only used if you have a first party domain (CNAME) that proxies requests to Adobe's edge infrastructure.

 ### `log`
 **Type:** Boolean\
 **Required:** No\
 **Default Value:** `false`

 Indicates whether debugging messages should be displayed in the browser's JavaScript console.
+This setting is sticky and will persist until you change it.

 ### `suppressErrors`
  **Type:** Boolean\